The hips have a crucial role to play in the efficiency of the rowing stroke. Coach consultant Robin Williams explains more

 The movement off the finish involves the hips too, of course.
 The aim is to create the upper body length for the next stroke, so, as the arms extend off the finish, the hips should naturally rock over, knees unlock and you should be set for the next one, with just the slide left and everything else organised and ready.

-Another time I will look at the recovery and how to get good speed from the boat here.
+My article on the recovery explains how to get good speed from the boat during this phase of the stroke cycle.

 Photos: Robin Williams